naveedmurtuza/fantastic-fiesta/_posts/2014-06-10-see-pixyll-in-action.md

     [pic]

     Now switch over to `Users` tab and create as many users as you require.
 For every user you create, select `home` as their primary group.
-Preferably you should create one of your user with `root` permissions by adding him to `wheel`, `transmission`, `sshd` groups.
-Be sure to select shell as `bash` for any user you want to give SSH access Also create a user by the name `torrents` and add him to `home` and `transmission` groups to manage the torrents.
+Preferably you should create one of your user with `root` permissions by adding him to `wheel`, `transmission` groups.
+Be sure to select shell as `bash` for any user you want to give SSH access.
+Also create a user by the name `torrents` and add him to `home` and `transmission` groups to manage the torrents.

     [pic]